 This viewing point gives you some of the best views of the city, even more so if you catch it at sunset.

 I saved the best till last on my itinerary with a visit to the historic town of Sintra.
 I instantaneously fell in love with the surroundings as I departed the train and made my way into the town.
-You’ll find statues and sculptures – both old and contemporary – dotted among the trees and spiralling roads into the centre.
+You’ll find statues and sculptures – both old and contemporary – dotted among the trees and spiraling roads into the centre.

 Must-see attractions include Quinta da Regaleira, Castelo dos Mouros, and the colourful Palacio da Pena and park.
 If you want to visit the latter two, take the bus, or other modes of transport.
 The roads are considerably steep and it can become tiring to reach these attractions.

 The Viva Vivagem card is the cheapest way of getting around the city.
 At the time of travelling, it cost €0.50, and I topped up with credit as and when necessary.
-I travelled in late October, and the weather was still warm (an average climate of 24°) and less busy without the summer season tourists.
+I traveled in late October, and the weather was still warm (an average climate of 24°) and less busy without the summer season tourists.

 Have you been to Lisbon?
 If so, is there anything I missed that’s worth seeing?